Adjunct Professor of Law

-George Casey is Co-Head of the Global Mergers & Acquisitions Group at Shearman & Sterling LLP and an elected member of the firm’s Policy Committee (http://www.shearman.com/gcasey/).
+George Casey is Global Co-Managing Partner at Shearman & Sterling LLP (http://www.shearman.com/gcasey/) and a member of the firm’s Executive Group.
+He has been leading the Global Mergers & Acquisitions practice group of the firm since 2008.
 Mr. Casey has extensive experience in U.S. domestic and cross-border M&A transactions, venture capital financing, strategic investments and joint venture transactions, representing U.S. and non-U.S. corporate and investment banking clients.
+In addition, he regularly advises Boards of Directors and management of companies on corporate governance and shareholder relations issues.
 From September 2002 until August 2005, Mr. Casey was based in London.
-Mr. Casey has been recognized as one of the leading M&A practitioners by Chambers Global, Chambers USA, Legal 500 US, IFLR1000 and PLC Which Lawyer?.

-* Nokia in its $8.1 billion acquisition of NAVTEQ, a US public company
+Nokia in its sale of the HERE digital mapping business to a consortium of Audi AG, BMW Group and Daimler AG; and $8.1 billion acquisition of NAVTEQ, a US public company

-Mr. Casey is a member of the Board of Advisors of the Institute for Law and Economics at Penn, a member of the International Advisory Committee of Revue Trimestrielle de Droit Financier/Corporate Finance and Capital Markets Law Review, Paris, France, a member of the Business Law Partner Advisory Board of Thomson Reuters Accelus, and was a speaker on “Change of Control Transactions” at the SEC International Institute for Securities Market Development.
+Mr. Casey is a member of the Board of Advisors of the Institute for Law and Economics at Penn, a member of the Editorial Board of The M&A Lawyer, a member of the International Advisory Committee of Revue Trimestrielle de Droit Financier/Corporate Finance and Capital Markets Law Review, Paris, France, a member of the Business Law Partner Advisory Board of Thomson Reuters, and was a speaker on “Change of Control Transactions” at the SEC International Institute for Securities Market Development.

 Articles and Book Chapters